Alexis-Georganopoulos/ESPRESSO_Spetrograph/README.md

-# Consoslidating data from the ESSPRESO sprectrograph
+# Consoslidating data from the ESSPRESO spectrograph
 The search for exoplanets in astronomy requires especially precise equipment and measurement.
 Over stellar distances, the smallest errors can propagate into vastly different measurements. <br>
 As such, great care must be taken at every step of the process.
 In the results of this thesis, we focus on how two specific processes affect the **radial speed** of planetary measurement.
 We look into the spurious effects of a Fabry-Perrot interferometer, and the effect of optical fibre geometry/material properties on wavelengths of Echelle-grated light.